Consumer Debt Statistics

-The latest Federal Reserve consumer debt statistics show that Americans owe over $4 trillion in non-mortgage debts.
-Student loans, auto loans, payday loans, and credit card balances are among the factors that affect the total consumer debt.
+The latest Federal Reserve consumer debt statistics show that Americans owe over $4.6 trillion in non-mortgage debts.
+Student loans, auto loans, payday loans, and credit card balances are among the factors that affect total consumer debt.

-Over the past decades, global individual debt has been reaching record-high levels on account of increased income coupled with higher living costs.
-The situation is especially grave in the United States with Americans owing more money than ever before.
+Over the past decades, global individual debt has been reaching record-high levels due to increased income coupled with higher living costs.
+The situation is especially grave in the United States, with Americans owing more money than ever before.

 So, let’s dive deeper into the personal debt crisis and learn more about the latest trends.
 We’ve also provided the answers to the most popular US personal debt FAQs.